 With household debt in the UK having reached a hefty average of £14,000, there’s little doubt that debt has become a prominent feature of modern life in recent times.

-There are various reasons for this, from a rise in unsecured lending to the emergence companies such as Likely Loans who extend offers of credit to individuals with poor credit scores.
+There are various reasons for this, from a rise in unsecured lending to the emergence of companies who extend offers of credit to individuals with poor credit scores.

 1. Borrowing to Cover Living Costs